By Donna Russo Morin

 I had always been a fan of Katie Couric through the many years she worked on the Today Show.
 So when she was appointed as the anchor of the CBS Evening News, I tuned in despite my typical aversion to television news programs, feeling a sense of camaraderie and sisterhood for a woman trying to break boundaries.
 How could I know that just a few weeks into her tenure, a two minute story would provide me incredible fodder for my second book?

 It was a feature story about the glassmakers of Murano.
 While other countries were vainly attempting to imitate the artistry of the centuries old craft, few had come close to revealing the secret of the glass—the particular formula that made Murano glass so exceptional.
 Laced throughout the story were snippets of Murano glassmaking history.
-One point in particular caught and captured my imagination: for hundreds of years the glassmakers of Venice were virtual prisoners in their own land, captives of russo_morin_secret_of_glasstheir government, a powerful republic determined to keep the prestige and the profit produced by the glass for themselves.
+One point in particular caught and captured my imagination: for hundreds of years the glassmakers of Venice were virtual prisoners in their own land, captives of their government, a powerful republic determined to keep the prestige and the profit produced by the glass for themselves.

 The percussion of inspiration in my mind was as loud as a foghorn blast in the middle of starkly still night.
 Within a half hour of viewing the story, I had a two page synopsis written, a complete plot mapped out about a young Murano woman who must somehow save herself while protecting the ‘secret of the glass,’ a phrase that would become the title of my second book.